EFForg/apkeep/README.md

 cargo install --git https://github.com/EFForg/apkeep.git
 ```

+If using on an Android platform, [`termux`](https://termux.org/) must be installed first.
+Upgrade to the latest packages with `pkg update`, then install the `apkeep` precompiled binary as described above or run `pkg install apkeep` to install from the `termux` repository.

 Docker images are also available through the GitHub Container Registry.
 Aside from using a
 specific release version, the following floating tags are available: